-Heather is the Executive Director of RMS and a free-lance clarinetist in the Atlanta area.
+Heather is the Executive Director of RMS.
 She holds music performance degrees in clarinet from Baylor and Northwestern Universities.
 As a concerto competition winner, she performed as a soloist with both university orchestras.
 In 2005 she gave the east coast premiere of Alan Terricciano’s Clarinet Concerto with the Northwestern Contemporary Music Ensemble.

 Heather has been invited to summer music festivals such as the Blossom Festival, the New Hampshire Music Festival, the International Festival-Institute at Round Top and the Pacific Music Festival.
 She has also performed recitals at the University of Oklahoma Clarinet Symposium and the International Clarinet Association.